The Environmental Law Institute (ELI) makes law work for people, places, and the planet.

 Since 1969, ELI has played a pivotal role in shaping the fields of environmental law, policy, and management, domestically and abroad.
-Today, we enter our fifth decade as an internationally recognized, non-partisan research and education center working to strengthen environmental protection by improving law and governance worldwide.
+Now in our fifth decade, we are an internationally recognized, non-partisan research and education center working to strengthen environmental protection by improving law and governance worldwide.

 We deliver insightful and impartial analysis to opinion makers, including government officials, environmental and business leaders, academics, members of the environmental bar, and journalists.
 ELI is a clearinghouse and a town hall, providing common ground for debate on important environmental issues.

-The Institute’s Research and Policy group produces research reports and policy recommendations on critical areas of environmental governance.
-Our work is primarily focused on protecting water resources, land, and biodiversity; safeguarding the global commons (earth’s climate and oceans); and improving environmental law and its implementation in the U.S. and internationally.
-Education and training programs for public officials, judges, citizens, and factory managers are a large part of ELI’s agenda.
+The Institute’s Research and Policy (R&P) group produces research reports and policy recommendations on critical areas of environmental governance.
+Education and training programs for public officials, judges, citizens, and citizens are a large part of the R&P agenda.
+Our work focuses primarily on protecting water resources, land, and biodiversity; safeguarding the global commons (earth’s climate and oceans); and improving environmental law and its implementation in the United States and internationally.

 More about ELI: